elementary-Inc/blog/README.md

 - Up to 1600px for half- or third-width images on HiDPI
 - 2560px wide for full-bleed (higher than this, even for HiDPI, gets really heavy)

+When scaling down, use a high quality interpolator like Sinc (Lanczos3) or NoHalo in GIMP to avoid too much blur/fuzziness.

 Name your sized images something sane like `image-name_800.jpg` for the loDPI version, and `image-name_1600.jpg` for the HiDPI version.
 When writing the markdown, use this format:

 ```markdown